alesk/getting-and-cleaning-data/README.md

-# Getting And Cleaning Data Curse Project
+# Human Activity Recognitin Using Smartphones

 This repository contains R code, tidied dataset and code book for Peer Assesment project of the course Getting And Cleaning data.